lanhoang82/Data-Portfolio/README.md

 - How many companies have at least one social policy?
 - What is the percentage of women on the board of directors?
 - How is my company performing compared to companies in the same industry?

+Envisioned enhancements to this project includes potential joining of additional tables and migration to PostgreSQL database for a more agile data pivoting ability.

 ## II.
 Data visualization - using Tableau
 Link to my [Tableau Public profile](https://public.tableau.com/app/profile/lan.hoang6504).